MenuAgriculture Nature Animal welfare Support to the state Support to civil society Role of CSOs Advocacy Research CSO Grant & training Contact

 CONSUMERS IN THE HEART OF AGRICULTURE

-"Consumers' Organization of Macedonia", Former Yugoslav Republic of Macedonia
+"Consumers' Organization of Macedonia", The Republic of North Macedonia

 FROM THE FIELD TO THE TABLE

-Association for Protection, Promotion and Education on Food "Slow Food Bitola", Former Yugoslav Republic of Macedonia
+Association for Protection, Promotion and Education on Food "Slow Food Bitola", The Republic of North Macedonia

 Agro-Ecological and Economic Management Center (AEEMC) Association